For the love of entertainment

-George Burns and Walter Matthau are bitingly funny in The Sunshine Boys as former vaudeville partners who despise each other and have been asked to reunite for TV.
-Already brimming with resentment, this causes their cups to runneth over.
+George Burns and Walter Matthau are bitingly funny as former vaudeville partners who despise each other and have been asked to reunite for TV, causing old resentments to boil over.
 At least, that’s what the plot promises.
 What we get instead are Burns (a former vaudevillian himself) and Matthau expertly leveraging each other for a series of one-liners.
 The movie, adapted from a Neil Simon play, enjoys their banter so much that it forgets anything else.
-They could have recorded a comedy album and called it a day.
 Burns is at the top of his game, but he’s not acting.
 He’s performing a set from his old bag of tricks.
 Significantly, Burns’ old comedy partner, Jack Benny, had to bow out of the film when he was diagnosed with terminal cancer.
 Matthau was his replacement.
-Some argue that this gave Burns a sentimental vote from Academy members as an extra nudge to the podium on Oscar night.
+Some argue this gave Burns a sentimental vote as an extra nudge to the podium on Oscar night.